Duncanma/Blog/content/Blog/order-fulfillment.md

 ## Receiving the Stripe webhook

-Stripe provides a way to run code when events happen with your integration, you can register a URL and select which events you wish to be sent, and whenever one of these events occurs you'll get a message POSTed to you.
+Stripe provides a way to run code when events happen with your integration, you can register a URL and select which events you wish to be sent, and whenever one of these events occurs, you'll get a message POSTed to you.
 My scenario, [fulfilling orders after a checkout, is exactly covered by a tutorial on Stripe Docs](https://docs.stripe.com/payments/checkout/fulfill-orders), so I followed these steps (including testing with the Stripe CLI) almost exactly.
 I did have to change the code a bit, because it was written as if I was spinning up a regular ASP.NET web application and I wanted to use Azure Functions.
-Similar to AWS's Lambda, allows me to write small bits of code that respond to triggers such as HTTP requests or new items being added to a Queue.
+Similar to AWS's Lambda, this feature allows me to write small bits of code that respond to triggers such as HTTP requests or new items being added to a Queue.

 The whole function (all 3 functions) is available on GitHub in [Functions.cs](https://github.com/Duncanma/PhotoWebhooks/blob/main/Functions.cs), but I'll go through it in pieces here.